bankonme/aplud/README.md

 The included plugins will try to set up the language and keyboard, so you should not have to be worried about this (it uses $LANG environment variable).

-It can create a live USB with an extra partition using the free space left on the device from any ISOLINUX based Live-CD (See 'Using Plugins')

 Getting the good device
 -----------------------